I stared at the pile of jackets on my bed.

 Another reviewer agrees: “This jacket is unbelievably warm… and great for touring a in cold city like New York.
 I was warm outside while walking and sightseeing… when I came indoors, this tiny little miracle folded up and went in my purse!”

 I’ve always envied my husband’s black UnderArmour jacket that he bought 10+ years ago.
-A lightweight soft shell that’s wind and water resistant, he’s carried that jacket on almost every trip.
+A lightweight soft shell that’s wind and water resistant, he’s carried that jacket on almost every trip and it’s never let him down.
+If only it came in women’s sizes.

 This jacket reminds me strongly of his.
 Only with more feminine lines.
 And made by a different company.
 This soft shell, warm jacket could be your next “weather looks overcast and rainy, probably bring a jacket” coat for the next 10 years.
 Just saying.